holgerd77/django-dynamic-scraper/docs/development.rst

   * Changed logging to use Python's build-in ``logging`` module
   * Updated import paths according to Scrapy release documentation
+  * Running most of the unit tests in parallel batches (when using the shell scripts) to speed up test runs

 **Changes in version 0.9.6-beta** (2016-01-26)